jrief/django-websocket-redis/docs/testing.rst

 Currently it is not possible to simulate more than one client at a time.
-Django's built in LiveServerTestCase_ can not handle more than one simultaneous open connection, and thus more sophisticated tests with more than one active Websockets are not possible.
+Django's built in LiveServerTestCase_ can not handle more than one simultaneous open connection, and thus more sophisticated tests with more than one active Websockets are not possible with that class.

+As an alternative, we provide ``ws4redis.tests_helpers.MultiThreadLiveServerTestCase`` that handles more than one simultaneous open connection.
+You can check the tests in the directory ``examples`` to look how we test websockets with several browsers.

 Running Stress Tests